emdgroup-liquid/liquid/CONTRIBUTING.md

 2. Install dependencies by executing `yarn` inside the project folder.
 3. Start up the local development server with `yarn start`.
 4. Now head over to [localhost:8080](http://localhost:8080) - you shoud see the Liquid docs site (on first build it may take a while until it shows up - relax and be patient).
-> **If you are on a Windows machine**, you might need to startup the dev environment in a Docker container due to an [unresolved issue in Stencil](https://github.com/ionic-team/stencil/issues/2319) seeing _"Component tag name must be unique"_ in your command line app.
+> **If you are on a Windows machine**, you might need to start up the dev environment in a Docker container due to an [unresolved issue in Stencil](https://github.com/ionic-team/stencil/issues/2319) seeing _"Component tag name must be unique"_ in your command line app.
 So install [Docker](https://www.docker.com/products/docker-desktop) and execute the following command once inside the project folder to build a container for your dev environment: `docker build -t liquid .` Now you can start up the dev environment inside the Docker container: `docker run -p 8080:8080 liquid` If you can not or do not want to use Docker, you can still work around the _"Component tag name must be unique"_ issue by deleting the dist folder.
 Note though, that it may eventually be recreated, for instance if you run tests.

 ### Pull requests